 And it was my mother’s devotion to consciousness–in daily practice–alongside her sobriety–which showed me how.

-And it was their combined unconsciousness, and that of their parents before them, that taught me the consequence of forgoing it.
+And it was their combined unconsciousness, and that of their parents before them, that illustrated the consequence of forgoing it.

 What I now find so absolutely amazing–beyond how the patterns of toxicity and pain perpetuate themselves into the next generation–is choice.

 My sister might have decided against building beside that neglected lake.
-Instead she took trash bags on her walks, and we’ve reaped the benefit of her attention and perseverance.
+Instead, she took trash bags on her walks, and as a result, we’ve reaped the benefit of her attention and perseverance.

 On the morning after our family realized just how much we appreciated who we were together (and who were weren’t), I remember feeling stunned that I felt so crappy.

-The answer came in the recollection of a title from a favorite read a few years back:
+The answer came in the recollection of a title from a favorite book a few years back: